 Our annual scholarship is offered to current Penn State students at any of the 24 campuses from Hampton Roads.
-We award between $1,000 to $2,000 scholarships each year.
+We award between $1,000 - $2,000 scholarships each year, based on contributions.
 Our scholarship committee chair is Donna Anderson Bell, who is both a past president and past treasurer.
 She is the daughter of the late Rose Marie Anderson, for whom the scholarship is named.
 Scholarship awards are administered through and by the University, not the chapter.

 Eligibility – A student must live in Hampton Roads, attend a PSU campus, be a member of the sophomore classification or higher, and be in good standing as determined by the University.
 Scholarships will not be granted to the same student in consecutive years.

 End of June - Application Due

 End of July - Recipients are notified

 Scholarship winners are encouraged to attend our Annual Picnic / Student Send-Off in early August to be recognized.